Ongoing process

 In this case, the team member chooses to leave MUI.

 If you are a current team member and you are thinking about resigning from MUI, we encourage you to speak with your manager or the people team to discuss your reasons for wanting to leave.
-While we don't want to persuade anyone who is unhappy to stay, you may find that the best solution involves changing things here at MUI, rather than going somewhere else.
+While we don't want to persuade anyone unhappy to stay, you may find that the best solution involves changing things here at MUI, rather than going somewhere else.

 In this case, MUI is letting the team member go.